AllThingsSmitty/allthingssmitty.github.io/_posts/2016-09-25-accessible-floating-labels.md

 comments: true
 ---

-<p class="message">This demo has since been updated to reflect a CSS-only approach that removes the use of the <code>:placeholder</code> pseudo-class.
-View the <a href="http://codepen.io/AllThingsSmitty/pen/VjykOz/">updated demo</a>.</p>
+<p class="message">This demo has <a href="http://codepen.io/AllThingsSmitty/pen/VjykOz/">since been updated</a> to reflect a CSS-only approach, removing the use of the <code class="highlighter-rouge">placeholder</code> attribute on input elements.</p>

 There's been plenty of [discussion](https://adactio.com/journal/10910){:rel="external"} in recent months regarding accessibility as it relates to the use of labels, which I think is great.
 Web designers and developers should treat accessibility as a fundamental part of development and not an afterthought.